 OVI / DUI Lawyer For Sunbury, Ohio

-If you are seeking information about DUI/OVI in Sunbury, Ohio, you have come to the right place.
-This page may also be useful for Sunbury residents charged with DUI/OVI in another Ohio court.
+The Dominy Law Firm lawyers handle DUI / OVI in Sunbury, Ohio.
+If you are seeking information about DUI/OVI in Sunbury, you have come to the right place.
+This page may also be useful for Sunbury residents charged with DUI/OVI in another central Ohio court.
 Sunbury is a Village in Delaware County which has its own court and its own law enforcement agency.
 The Sunbury Police Department is responsible for enforcing DUI/OVI laws in the village, and the area is also patrolled by the Delaware County Sheriff’s Office and the Ohio State Highway Patrol.
 DUI/OVI cases occurring in this area are filed in either the Sunbury Mayor’s Court or the Delaware Municipal Court.

 The attorney you select may have an impact on the outcome of the case, so it’s worth researching attorneys to find one with experience and expertise in DUI/OVI defense.
-Shawn Dominy has been practicing DUI/OVI defense since 1997 and is in a small category of lawyers with expertise in that area.
-DUI/OVI defense is the focus of the Dominy Law Firm and accounts for about 80% of the cases handled by Shawn Dominy.
+The Dominy Law Firm attorneys are in a small category of lawyers with expertise in that area.
+DUI/OVI defense is the focus of the Dominy Law firm and accounts for about 80% of the firm’s cases.

-If you would like to research Shawn Dominy further, you may want to review his attorney profile.
+If you would like to research the firm further, you may want to review the About Us page.
 You may also want to read about the case results and client reviews of the Dominy Law Firm.
-If you finish your research and would like to speak with Shawn Dominy about your Sunbury DUI/OVI, you can email the Dominy Law Firm or call 614-717-1177 to arrange a free phone consultation.
+If you finish your research and would like to speak with the Dominy Law Firm your Sunbury DUI/OVI, you can complete a CONTACT FORM or call 614-717-1177 to arrange a free phone consultation.